 Compliance issues must be addressed if a graduate student is performing research involving human subjects, animals, infectious biohazards and recombinant DNA.
 A student involved in these types of research should check with the Office of Research Compliance and Biosafety at (979) 458-1467 to address questions about all research compliance responsibilities.
 Additional information can also be obtained on the website.

-A student must pass a final examination by dates announced each semester or summer term in the Office of Graduate and Professional Studies Calendar.
-The Office of Graduate and Professional Studies must be notified in writing of any cancellation.
-To be eligible to take the final examination, a student’s GPR must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and there must be no unabsolved grades of D, F or U for any course listed on the degree plan.
+A student must pass a final examination by dates announced each semester or summer term in the Graduate and Professional School Calendar.
+The Graduate and Professional School must be notified in writing of any cancellation.
+To be eligible to take the final examination, a student’s GPA must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and there must be no unabsolved grades of D, F or U for any course listed on the degree plan.
 To absolve a deficient grade, the student must repeat the course at Texas A&M University and achieve a grade of C or better.
 All coursework on the degree plan must have been completed with the exception of those hours for which the student is registered.
 Additionally, all English Language Proficiency requirements must be satisfied prior to scheduling the examination.
-If applicable, an approved thesis proposal must be on file in the Office of Graduate and Professional Studies according to published deadlines.
+If applicable, an approved thesis proposal must be on file in the Graduate and Professional School according to published deadlines.

-A request to hold and announce the final examination must be submitted to the Office of Graduate and Professional Studies a minimum of 10 working days in advance of the scheduled date for the examination.
-Examinations which are not completed and reported as satisfactory to the Office of Graduate and Professional Studies within 10 working days of the scheduled examination date will be recorded as failures.
+A request to hold and announce the final examination must be submitted to the Graduate and Professional School a minimum of 10 working days in advance of the scheduled date for the examination.
+Examinations which are not completed and reported as satisfactory to the Graduate and Professional School within 10 working days of the scheduled examination date will be recorded as failures.
 A student may be given only one opportunity to repeat the final examination for the master’s degree and that must be within a time period that does not extend beyond the end of the next regular semester (summer terms are excluded).